'The Little Prince' turns 80 – DW – 04/05/2023

-Generations of readers have been enthralled by Antoine de Saint-Exupery's observations.
-But what makes the book so special?
+Generations of readers have been enthralled by Antoine de Saint-Exupery's philosophical children's book.
+But what makes it so special?
 DW's Nadine Wocjik explains.

 https://p.dw.com/p/4PgD2